Five steps to prevent water pollution

 Step 5

-Don’t litter!
-Especially, if you are visiting areas near a lake, river, or ocean, don’t throw any type of litter or rubbish into or near the water.
+Be responsible with litter disposal.
+Especially when visiting areas near a lake, river, or ocean, avoid throwing any type of litter or rubbish into or near the water.
 Even dropping it on the beach, the tide and wind will eventually send it into the water supply.

 “Industrial pollution and the discarding of plastic waste must be tackled for the sake of all life in the ocean.”